Mental Health Facilities Columbia, SC

 Lexington County Community Mental Health Center Adult Clinic/emergency Services - 10.4 miles from Columbia, SC

 Lexington County Community Mental Health Center Adult Clinic/emergency Services is one of mental health facilities in Lexington, South Carolina, located at 301 A Palmetto Park Boulevard, 29072 zip code.
 Lexington County Community Mental Health Center Adult Clinic/emergency Services provides telemedicine/telehealth and outpatient treatment.
-Lexington County Community Mental Health Center Adult Clinic/emergency Services provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy to adults, seniors 65 or older and young adults.
-Lexington County Community Mental Health Center Adult Clinic/emergency Services also supports people with serious mental illness, people with PTSD and people with trauma.
-Additional services provided at Lexington County Community Mental Health Center Adult Clinic/emergency Services include court-ordered outpatient treatment, illness management and recovery and case management.
+Lexington County Community Mental Health Center Adult Clinic/emergency Services provides behavior modification, trauma therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Lexington County Community Mental Health Center Adult Clinic/emergency Services also supports people with PTSD, people with trauma and people with serious mental illness.
+Additional services provided at Lexington County Community Mental Health Center Adult Clinic/emergency Services include case management, suicide prevention services and court-ordered outpatient treatment.

 Learn More